-Dia de los Reyes Magos (Epiphany) ( Visit Site )January 6th, every year
+Dia de los Reyes Magos (Epiphany) ( Wikipedia )January 6th, every year

 Dia de los Reyes Magos or Three Kings Day is the day when gifts are exchanged in a traditional manner.
 In the distant past, January 6th was the day when the Three Kings arrived at the Nativity to give their gifts to baby Jesus.
 On this day, the Rosca de los Reyes (King's Loaf) is served, a round doughnut-like cake, which contains a little plastic doll somewhere inside.
 By tradition, if you are served the slice that contains the doll, you must host a party on Dia de la Candelaria in February.

 ( Visit Site )

 Those who were served the plastic doll in their Three Kings Loaf (see January events, above) host a party on this day.
 It is a religious holiday, celebrated with dancing, music, processions, bullfights and the blessing of the seeds and candles.

 September 16th is Mexico's most important and revered National Holiday.
 It is an official holiday that commemorates Mexico's Constitution.
 From the evening of September 15th, festivities begin in the city.
 At 11pm, the president of the Republic shouts the Cry (El Grito) of "Viva Mexico" from the balcony of the National Palace - an event televised and broadcast on radio to every nook and cranny of the nation, as Mexicans cry back with "Viva!" in a deeply traditional annual ritual.
 The Zocalo in Mexico City brims and buzzes with unabated excitement.
 Celebrations are particularly lively at the revolutionary Colonial centres, especially Queretaro and San Miguel de Allende - important and significant places before, during and after the war of Independence from Spain.